 Making the transition from a residential rehabilitation center to life in the outside world can be challenging.
 At Next Step Village, our main goal is to help you transition seamlessly.
 A full schedule of activities, support meetings and job placement services make our recovery residences safe and secure places where you can take your next step into life in recovery.

-Next Step Village is a community of three residences.
-Two are located in Eustis, Florida, an hour north of Orlando, and one is in Maitland, Florida, just a few minutes outside the metro Orlando area.
+Next Step Village is located in Maitland, Florida, just a few minutes outside the metro Orlando area.
 Our main priority is your success in recovery, and we continue to improve our programming at Next Step Village to help our residents achieve that success.
 Our motto is “strength in numbers,” and when you’re surrounded by inspiring and motivated individuals who are making strides in their lives, you can feel uplifted and inspired, too.

 Aftercare is one of the main tenets of addiction recovery.
 After completing residential rehab, you have the option to move to one of our recovery residences, where you’ll transition from a full-time rehab center to living a normal daily life in long-term recovery.
 Each day, you’ll be armed with the tools you need to achieve your goals.
 Whether you yearn for healthy relationships with friends and family, a fulfilling job, or simply to live a productive life outside the shackles of addiction, you can realize those goals.
 Recovery should be rewarding, and that’s our main focus.